-The price of Naked Nutrition Grass Fed Whey Protein Powder is $94.99 for a one-time purchase, and contains 76 servings of 25 g protein.
-This equates to $1 per 20 g protein serving.
-The brand offers a 20% discount for consumers who subscribe to regular shipments.
+The price of Naked Nutrition Grass Fed Whey Protein Powder is $94.99 for a one-time purchase, which equates to $1 per 20 g protein serving.

-Vegan protein powders are increasing in popularity.
-More consumers are trying the vegan diet, and vegans may have a greater need for supplemental protein than omnivores.
+Vegan protein powders are increasing in popularity, and vegans may have a greater need for supplemental protein powder than meat eaters.

 The protein dosage of this product is 20 g, which meets the effective dose.

-Hemp Yeah! has a USDA Organic product certification, which we do believe is valuable for plant proteins.
-Organic produce has been shown in medical research to be lower in pesticides and slightly more nutrient-dense.
+Hemp Yeah! has a USDA Organic product certification, which is important when considering plant proteins.
+Organic plant material has been shown in medical research to be lower in pesticides and slightly more nutrient-dense.

-Collagen protein is a great protein powder option for consumers who are also focused on skincare, because oral collagen intake is proven in medical studies to reduce signs of skin aging and improve other skin parameters such as hydration and firmness.
+Collagen protein is a great protein powder option for consumers who are also focused on skincare, because oral collagen intake is clinically shown to reduce signs of skin aging, and improve skin hydration and firmness.

 NOW Sports protein powder passes the clean formulation test because it’s unflavored and only contains two active ingredients: whey protein and sunflower lecithin, which is a safe and non-toxic food-based emulsifier.